Gabri40/ComputationalIntelligence/lab9/README.md

 ## Progenitor Splitting - Segmentation

-The `split_progenitor` function divides the progenitor, a randomly generated binary vector representing a potential solution, into parts of a specified length (`problem_instance`).
+The `split_progenitor` function divides the progenitor into parts of length (`problem_instance`).
 This splitting process facilitates the independent evolution of different segments of the solution.

 ## Algorithm Execution